happylawn/product-manuals/README.md

 ### 7. Troubleshooting

-If you encounter an issue, check this table before seeking repairs.
+If you encounter an issue, check this table.

 | Problem | Probable Cause | Remedy |
 | :--- | :--- | :--- |